AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 Enable or disable card vaulting in the [Credit card field settings](#credit-card-fields).

 See [Credit card vaulting](vaulting.md) for more information.

-## 3DS

-3DS protects customers and merchants from fraudulent activity in their stores, and enables compliance with European Union (EU) standards.

-Enable or disable 3DS in the [Credit card field settings](#credit-card-fields).

-See [3DS in Security](security.md#3ds) for more information.

 ## Use multiple PayPal accounts